 Lastly, you’ll go through the third stage of labour, which is delivering the placenta.
 Don’t even think twice about this part.
 You’ll be in bliss with your baby in your arms!
 The placenta is mushy and squishy and most moms don’t even feel when the placenta comes out.

-Alright, now for the juicy part of this post, how to cope with contractions and have an awesome medication free natural birth!
+Alright, now for the juicy part of this post, how to cope with contractions and have an awesome medication-free natural birth!

-Prepare Yourself for a Natural Birth!
+Prepare Yourself for a Natural Birth

-It is so very important to be prepared on what’s to come.
+It is so very important to be prepared for what’s to come.
 Almost all the women I’ve helped achieve a natural birth have been well prepared beforehand.
 Lots took hypnobirthing or other types of birth classes.
 Some had read books on childbirth.

 I think it’s really helpful to read birth stories as well.
 No two births are alike, but if you read tons of birth stories, it’ll help to get you accustomed to what birth might be like for you.